mcjojos/transactions-rest/README.md

 ## How do I run it?

-Issue
 mvn exec:java

-Alternatively you can run it following the following steps Build the application with mvn package
+Alternatively you can run it following these steps

+Build the application with

+mvn package

 Then get the *-SNAPSHOT-jar-with-dependencies.jar which is under the target directory and copy it to your running directory.
-Run the jar file from the console issuing the following command: java -jar transactions-rest-VERSION-jar-with-dependencies.jar
+Run the jar file from the console issuing the following command:

+java -jar transactions-rest-VERSION-jar-with-dependencies.jar

 ##In detail the api spec looks like the following: